hengage/tech-dive-blog/README.md

   * blog system - creating and deleting blog posts
   * a comment functionality so authenticated users can comment on posts

-Boottrap cdn was used for the styling, although I paid  less attention yo the frontend part of the project as my focus was on Django.
+Boostrap cdn was used for the styling, although I paid  less attention to the frontend part of the project as my focus was on Django.

-I utilized the power of Class Based Views and the flexibility of Function Based Views
+For the views, I utilized the power of Class Based Views and the flexibility of Function Based Views

 # If you are interested in improving this project